 An Approved state indicates that the submission has been reviewed by all the necessary Ancillary and Core Committees and that an Approval has been issued.
 Documents in an approved study are finalized and then moved to the Approved Documents area of the Documents tab.

 Approved (workspace tab)

 Approved Documents are documents provided with the submission that have been approved by the necessary Ancillary and Core Committees.
 Some documents, such as Informed Consent, are time stamped and watermarked when they are finalized.
-Approved Documents are available in the Documents tab in the Study Workspace.
+Approved Documents are available in the Documents tab in the submission Workspace.

 Archived submissions appear in your Home Workspace in the Archived Studies tab.
 Submissions that are archived are in one of the following states: